ux-phi

 The Ordinary Language Philosophy Experience

-You are a young Californian on a Rhodes Scholarship, eager to see what British philosophers are up to.
-Attend Austin's Saturday Mornings, ask about the difference between shooting a donkey by mistake and shooting it by accident.
+You are a young Californian on a Rhodes Scholarship, eager to see what Oxford philosophers are up to.
+Argue about illusions and other minds at one of J.L.
+Austin’s Saturday Morning sessions.
 Talk to Iris Murdoch, Phillipa Foot, and G.E.M.
 Anscombe about everything that the ordinary language philosophers are missing.
 Take the train to London and argue with A.J.
-Ayer about sense data or Karl Popper about falsification.
+Ayer about sense data or take a break from philosophy and go listen to some jazz in Soho.

 Jena 1799